How to Make Cocktail Syrups at Home

 Whether you're a professional or home mixer with just a few go-to drinks, there are certain essential ingredients in the cocktail maker's toolbox.
 Spirits provide the baseline.
 Ice keeps drinks frosty and palatable.
 Citrus gives a lift.
 And then there is one cornerstone that many at home skip: simple syrup.

-Simple syrup, a solution of sugar and water, is the best way to layer sweetness into drinks.
-This doesn’t mean making drinks overly sweet—it means adding just enough syrup to put your other ingredients into smoother conversation, to give them ideal balance.
-Spirits provide baseline, yes, but they can be harsh.
-Cocktails often also have bitter, herbal, floral, fruity, citrusy, smoky, and many other bold flavors that, with some sweetness, can be softened.
+Also called cocktail syrup, simple syrup has long been the best way to layer sweetness into drinks.
+This doesn't mean making drinks overly sweet—it means adding just enough syrup to put your other ingredients into smoother conversation, to give them ideal balance.
+Cocktails often have bitter, herbal, floral, fruity, citrusy, smoky, and many other bold flavors that, with some sweetness, can be softened.
+That said, even the most old-school minimalist will always want a homemade batch of syrup at the ready.

 Plain sugar, though, has its place.
 In some drinks, like a mojito, grains of sugar can give a cocktail rusticity, and a link to how the drink was made before modern mixology.
 In a pinch, too, adding sugar crystals beats adding no sugar.
 But having a syrup batch ready to go makes things easier and more fluid—plus you can use your batch of simple syrup in iced coffee, cold brew, or iced tea.